Property and joint assets

 Can my ex-partner force a sale of the home?

 Your ex-partner cannot force you to sell the family home.
 If you can't come to an amicable agreement then the court may order a sale of the family home, but this is not the only option.
-The property is deemed to be owned jointly as part of the matrimonial assets and therefore neither of you can force a sale of the home.
+The property is deemed to be owned jointly as part of the matrimonial assets (ie assets acquired by a married couple during their marriage) and therefore neither of you can force a sale of the home.

 What happens to any assets that were gifted during the marriage or civil partnership?